Remington Spartan 100

 The Remington Spartan 100 is a single-shot, break-action shotgun.
 It is a variant of a classical Russian IZh-18 shotgun manufactured by Izhevsk Mechanical Plant for export under trademark "Baikal", in Izhevsk, Russia.
-It is marketed and distributed by Remington.
+It was marketed and distributed by Remington.

 The Spartan 100 accepts 2 3/4-inch or 3-inch shotgun shells.
 It utilizes a cross bolt safety and a selectable ejector or extractor.

 Models

 SPR100

 The standard model SPR100 has a blued receiver, hardwood stock and fore-end, and a fixed choke.
 It is chambered in 12 gauge with a 28-inch barrel, or in 20 gauge or .410 bore with a 26-inch barrel.
 It weighs 6 1/2 pounds.

 An upgraded version of the SPR100 has a nickel-plated receiver, walnut stock and fore-end, and screw-in choke tubes.
 This variant is a 12 gauge with a 29 1/2-inch barrel.

 SPR100 Sporting

 The SPR100 Sporting model has a nickel-plated receiver, walnut stock and fore-end, and screw-in choke tubes.
 The barrel is ported to reduce felt recoil.